qooxdoo/qooxdoo/documentation/manual/source/pages/website/tutorial_web_developers.rst

 Introduction
 ============

-In this tutorial, we want to show the basic steps using %{Website}.
-To do so, we'll build a simple notification system for web pages.
+In this tutorial we show some basic steps of using %{Website}.
+To do so, we build a simple notification system for web pages.
 The system should expose one method which brings up a bubble on the screen containing the notification message.
 The bubble should go away after a period of time.
 You might be familiar with `Growl for OSX <http://growl.info/>`__ which offers similar functionality.

 .. _pages/tutorial_web_developers#Basics: